 Education Abroad – Tips and Sites

 I’m 100% sure you have heard about it, or applied, or participated.
-For those who are just planning to move abroad – FLEX is an American program that gives you a chance to move to the USA for one year when you’re a high school student, live in an American family and just enjoy the life.
+For those who are just planning to move abroad – FLEX is an American program that gives you a chance to move to the USA for one year when you’re a high school student, lives in an American family and just enjoys the life.
 It’s 100% FREE!

 My experience: I applied twice and almost did it haha.
 I failed on the third round.
 But the emotions I got, people I met were worth it!